 When I respond with hurt or anger or hurt to comments from Jack or Jill or John then my mood is being influenced by them - often long after they have moved on and forgotten about me (this is similar to the theme in the 'Leave it by the river' article).

 Some of us even dwell on such thoughts for days or years or decades afterwards.
 Often in the wee small hours of the morning!!

 Jack or Jill or John, our antagonists, are sound asleep having forgotten all about us.
 But here I am, or you are, lying there mentally and emotionally re-running the event.

 Imagining all the things we could have said.
-All the ways we could have responded and getting more and more emotionally worked up – producing huge amounts of adrenaline which further ensures we loose hours of sleep.
+All the ways we could have responded and getting more and more emotionally worked up - producing huge amounts of adrenaline which further ensures we lose hours of sleep.